wp-plugins/nvd3-visualisations/readme.txt

 == Changelog ==

+= 1.5.11 =
+Version 1.5.11 -
+Support of very simple direct input of data by **values**, **labels**, and **series** options (similar than in D3 simplecharts plugin) for all chart types.
+Renaming of some functions to remove conflicts with D3 simplecharts.
+Short examples how to call direct data for a few chart types.

 = 1.5.10 =
 Version 1.5.10 -
 More spices & impressive effects for infographics.
 Let there be **shadows** and there is the option for that.
 How about **background-image** or **background-color** ?
 No problem, there they are.
-Examples of coloring improved to document it all better & gallery looks more interesting, too.
+Examples of coloring improved to document it all better & gallery looks more attractive, too.

 = 1.5.9 =
 Version 1.5.9 -